ikmb/virus-pipe/docs/usage.md

 * assembly viral genome (optionally: guided against reference genome)
 * - align de-novo assembly against reference genome

+## Basic execution

+Assuming an config file exists (default = Medcluster of the IKMB), the following commend will start the pipeline (nextflow and singularity must be available in the PATH):

+`nextflow run ikmb/virus-pipe --reads '/path/to/*_R{1,2}_001.fastq.gz'`

+For more details on available options, see below.

 ## Available options and settings

 ### `--reads`